farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 $$d_p = \frac{\bar{X_a} - \bar{X_b}}{s_p} \qquad Eq(DG 3.1)$$

 This estimator has a bias.
-It systematically overestimates the size of the true population standardized mean difference.
+It systematically overestimates the size of the true population standardised mean difference.
 This bias can be corrected - see Hedges' $g_p$.

 CI implementation according to the method described by Steiger and Fouladi (1997) which uses the noncentral t distribution to construct a $1 - \alpha$ CI.
 The newly identified sampling distribution of $d_p$ for dependent samples is utilized (Cousineau, 2020) to create an approximate noncentral t based CI based on Cousineau and Goulet-Pelletier (2021).